karambir/dotfiles/README.md

 # DotFiles

-- Few Bash customisations
+- Few Zsh customisations
 - vim using Vundle
+- Starship
-- Terminator
+- Iterm2
 - SSH

 These dotfiles are extended and copied from various sources with appropriate license.
 A Big thanks to all of them.

 ## Features:

-- Few bash customizations(some from [Paul Dotfiles](]https://github.com/paulirish/dotfiles))
+- Few zsh customizations
-- Bash aliases for daily usage commands with bash, git and some services.
+- Aliases for daily usage commands with bash, git and some services.
 - Print help for bash aliases.
-- Bash status line configured with [Starship](https://starship.rs).
+- ZSH status line configured with [Starship](https://starship.rs).
 - Vim themes and some basic plugins using Vundle.
 - Lots of helpful git aliases from [here](https://github.com/theskumar/dotfiles)
 - SSH config for modern algorithms from [Mozilla](https://infosec.mozilla.org/guidelines/openssh).
 For new ssh key: `ssh-keygen -t ed25519 -f ~/.ssh/id_personal_$(date +%Y-%m-%d) -C "personal"`